Mathematical sociology: Research programs

 (4) Formalization in Theoretical Sociology and Thomas J. Fararo: Many of this sociologist's contributions have been devoted to bringing mathematical thinking into greater contact with sociological theory.
 He organized a symposium attended by sociological theorists in which formal theorists delivered papers that were subsequently published in 2000.
 Through collaborations with students and colleagues his own theoretical research program dealt with such topics as macrostructural theory and E-state structuralism (both with former student John Skvoretz), subjective images of stratification (with former student Kenji Kosaka), tripartite structural analysis (with colleague Patrick Doreian) and computational sociology (with colleague Norman P. Hummon).
 Two of his books are extended treatments of his approach to theoretical sociology.

 (5) Social Network Analysis and Linton C. Freeman: In the early 1960s Freeman directed a sophisticated empirical study of community power structure.
 In 1978 he established the journal Social Networks.
 It rapidly became a major outlet for original research papers that used mathematical techniques to analyze network data.
-The journal also publishes conceptual and theoretical contributions, including his paper “Centrality in Social Networks: Conceptual Clarification.”
+The journal also publishes conceptual and theoretical contributions, including his paper "Centrality in Social Networks: Conceptual Clarification."
 In turn, the mathematical concept defined in that paper led to further elaborations of the ideas, to experimental tests, and to numerous applications in empirical studies.
 He is the author of a study of the history and sociology of the field of social network analysis.

 (6) Quantitative Methodology and Kenneth C. Land: Kenneth Land has been on the frontier of quantitative methodology in sociology as well as formal theoretical model building.
-The influential yearly volume Sociological Methodology has been one of Land's favorite outlets for the publication of papers that often lie in the intersection of quantitative methodology and mathematical sociology.
-Two of his theoretical papers appeared early in this journal: “Mathematical Formalization of Durkheim's Theory of Division of Labor” (1970) and “Formal Theory” (1971).
+The yearly volume Sociological Methodology has been one of Land's main outlets for the publication of papers that often lie in the intersection of quantitative methodology and mathematical sociology.
+Two of his theoretical papers appeared early in this journal: "Mathematical Formalization of Durkheim's Theory of Division of Labor" (1970) and "Formal Theory" (1971).
 His decades-long research program includes contributions relating to numerous special topics and methods, including social statistics, social indicators, stochastic processes, mathematical criminology, demography and social forecasting.
 Thus Land brings to these fields the skills of a statistician, a mathematician and a sociologist, combined.